 I am a poet/writer with 25 years of experience.
-If you prefer academic credentials, I have a master’s degree in Rhetoric and Composition, but I’m more proud of the countless poems, songs, letters, two novels, a children’s book, and even a military cadence I’ve written.
+If you prefer academic credentials, I have a master’s degree in Rhetoric and Composition, but I’m prouder of the poems, songs, letters, novels, and even a military cadence I’ve written.

 I was in fourth grade the first time I wrote a poem.
 It was a Thanksgiving poem (school project) and it was terrible, but I was hooked.
 I still remember how it went: